liamhays/sphero-ble/README.md

 # Sphero features
 ## RGB LED
 The Sphero Mini has one RGB LED, in the center of the top PCB.
-Each base color can be controlled with 8-bit precision.
+Each base color (red, green, and blue) can be controlled with 8-bit precision.

-To set the color, issue this command (example values inserted as placeholders):
+To set the color, issue this command.
+Example values have been inserted as placeholders:

 | `SOP1` | `SOP2` | `DID`  | `CID`  | `SEQ` | ?      | ?      | `R`    | `G`    | `B`    | `R`    | `G`    | `B`    | `CHK` | `EOP`  |
 |--------|--------|--------|--------|-------|--------|--------|--------|--------|--------|--------|--------|--------|-------|--------|
 | `0x8d` | `0x0a` | `0x1a` | `0x0e` | `seq` | `0x00` | `0x7e` | `0x68` | `0x71` | `0xff` | `0x68` | `0x71` | `0xff` | `chk` | `0xd8` |
-`

 I have no idea what the question mark values indicate.
 However, leaving them at the values indicated in the table appears to work for